linkoep/jekyll-now/index.md

 Thanks for checking out my website!

-My name is Linus Koepfer, and I'm a junior Computer Science/Computer Systems Engineering dual major at Rensselaer Polytechnic Institute.
+My name is Linus Koepfer, and I'm a Computer Science/Computer Systems Engineering dual major at Rensselaer Polytechnic Institute graduating in Spring 2020.
 I love all sorts of engineering and programming, from IoT projects and microcontrollers to full stack web development and DevOps.

 Feel free to check out some of my [personal projects](/projects), or read about